mayomacam/honeypot/README.md

 ## Minor-project
 ### Simple minimum interactive honeypots
-Note :- We develop this honeypot for minor project so this project work but for now many changes in the project are set back..
+Note :- We develop this honeypot for minor project, so this project work but for now many changes in the project are set back..

 ---
 - [x] Tcp